hujhax/austin-improv-wiki/Troupes/Monks' Night Out.md

 ---
-description: "(often misspelled Monk's Night Out) was one of the best-known..."
+description: "One of the best-known troupes in Austin in the 1990s."
 image: "File/Monks%27%20Night%20Out.jpg"
 ---
 <div>